 Kowloon East (KE) is Hong Kong’s pilot area to explore the feasibility of developing a smart city.
 EKEO has been proactively engaging stakeholders including government departments, public utility companies, public transport operators, IT sector, academic and research institutions to exchange ideas for seeking collaboration opportunities to push ahead with this policy initiative.
 The following projects are now underway:

 Requirements for achieving BEAM Plus accreditation of Gold or above rating and a higher greening ratio as well as provision of smart water meter system and electric vehicle charging facilities have been stipulated for new land sale sites in KE.
 Supply of real-time parking vacancy information is also required at appropriate land sale sites.
-Developers may make reference to the "Requirements for Provision of Parking Information""published by the Government.
+Developers may make reference to the "Requirements for Provision of Parking Information" published by the Government.
 New government buildings in KE will generally comply with the same requirements.

 We have launched a mobile app “My Kowloon East” (MyKE) which aims at promoting the smart city initiatives and the concept of “Walkable Kowloon East”.
 We have a “Smart Parking” scheme to collect and disseminate real-time parking vacancy data enabling drivers to locate available parking spaces easily which helps in reducing unnecessary car journeys and traffic congestion.
 More information can be found in "Smart Parking Mobile App" Scheme.
-More than 30 car parks including major ones are sharing their real-time parking vacancy data.
-About 70% of the hourly parking spaces in KE have already been covered.
+More than 45 car parks including major ones are sharing their real-time parking vacancy data.
+About 70% of the hourly parking spaces in KE and San Po Kong Business Area have already been covered.
 With the consent of the data owners, the relevant collected data are uploaded to the Government’s “Data.Gov.HK” website in application programing interface (API) format as well as shared with the Transport Department for dissemination through the HKeMobility app.
 For parties who are interested in sharing their data related to KE, please contact us via email firstname.lastname@example.org.